Rose Glen (Sevierville, Tennessee): Outbuildings

-Along with the loom house and Hodsden's office, which were built as part of the "country villa," surviving outbuildings at Rose Glen include a double-cantilever barn, smokehouse, springhouse/wellhouse, a hay barn, a concrete silo, and an outhouse.
+Along with the loom house and Hodsden's office, which was built as part of the "country villa," surviving outbuildings at Rose Glen include a double-cantilever barn, smokehouse, springhouse/well-house, a hay barn, a concrete silo, and an outhouse.
 Hodsden added the smokehouse, Hodsden's son-in-law Abraham Hicks probably built the springhouse and double-cantilever barn, and Hodsden's grandson John Hodsden Hicks added the corn crib, silo, and rack-sided barn.

 The smokehouse, constructed around 1850, is built of hewn logs and is accessed by a board and batten door with iron hinges.
 The double-cantilever barn, built late-19th century, is a double-pen barn retaining much of its original cantilevered form, although a tractor shed was later added to the barn.
 The hay barn, located across the street from the main house lot, is a rack-sided barn with a gambrel roof, built in the 1920s.
-With the exception of the smokehouse, all the outbuildings are frame structures.
+Except for the smokehouse, all the outbuildings are frame structures.